 The final rule requires that small drone operators have their remote pilot certificate and identification in their physical possession, ready for presentation, when operating over people.
 This rule also expands the class of authorities who may request these forms of identification from a remote pilot.
 The final rule replaces the requirement to complete a recurrent test every 24 calendar months with the requirement to complete updated recurrent training that includes operating at night in identified subject areas.

 Sean McGowan is the co-chair of Thompson Coburn’s UAS (Drone) Practice Group and a member of the Aviation Practice Group.
-Mike Deutsch and Tyler Black are associates in the UAS Practice Group.
+Tyler Black is an associate in the UAS Practice Group.

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).